HOW TO NEEDLE FELT A FESTIVE WREATH AND GARLAND?

 North Sea Coast is inspired by my Yorkshire upbringing, not far from the coast, and my dear dad with his roots along the Humber.
 Those of you familiar with the North Sea Coast will know not to expect golden sands and palm trees.
 The North Sea is moody and has real attitude which is what I have tried to convey in this project; slightly abstract and full of texture!
 However, this is just my take on it so feel free to add artistic license, and a palm tree or two, if that’s the vibe you want.
 There’s no rules and it’s your project, not mine, so just go for it!

-A complete wool pack with all the wool, silk fibres, plant dyed art yarn and embellishments you see in the photographs, as well as a piece of Shetland pure wool felt which will be the base of your picture.
-This also includes a downloadable and printable pattern.
+You will need wool, silk fibres, plant dyed art yarn and embellishments you see in the photographs, as well as a piece of Shetland pure wool felt which will be the base of your picture.
+DOWNLOAD THE PATTERN HERE

 The accompanying video is also available so if you are a complete beginner, or don’t need any wool or fibres, you can felt along with me.